 As business owners and sales professionals, we should always be concerned about what we don’t know and how it will affect what we think we know.
 The less we take for granted, the safer our decisions will be.

-Here are the steps you should be taking towards growth and profitability – now and forever:
+Here are five steps you should be taking towards growth and profitability – now and forever:

 - Get your pricing structure under control.
 Know your costs.
 Understand margin.
 Account for seasonality.
 Track it.